CodeTemplar99/ai-voice-transcriptor/README.md

 ## Overview

-This repository contains the completion of the test assignment provided by Alindor.
-The assignment required the development of a mobile application featuring two pages based on provided Figma designs.
+This repository contains the code for a speech-to-text AI application.
 The first page facilitates Google sign-in via Firebase.
 In contrast, the second page, "IndRecord," serves the purpose of recording audio and processing it with AI insights from the OpenAI API.

 ## Project Structure

-- **Figma Designs**: The Figma designs provided by the hiring team are accessible via this [link](https://1drv.ms/u/s!AlpJiFHTWG8ijgfEFSk1h4-2kjQv?e=MByWZS).
 - **Audio Recordings**: Audio recordings can be made by the hiring manager through the application.
 - **APIs**: The project integrates two APIs:
   - **Deepgram API**: Utilized for Speech to Text functionality.